sonic-net/SONiC/doc/console/Portable-Console-Switch-High-Level-Design.md

         Retrives the vendor name of the `PortableConsoleDeviceBase` concrete subclass.
         This method is mandatory for factory method to create instance from manual configuration.

-        :return: String, denoting vendor name of the `PortableConsoleDeviceBase` concrete subclass.
+        :return: A string, denoting vendor name of the `PortableConsoleDeviceBase` concrete subclass.
         """
         raise NotImplementedError